ibm-cloud-docs/sap/sap-quickstudy-nw-power-vs-aix.md

 2. Select your preferred product and proceed to install.

 #### Port forwarding
-{: #power-vs-aix-nw-port_forwarding}
+{: #port_forwarding}

 If you're using a Windows operating system and the VNC port isn't working or it's closed, you need to tunnel to make the port for VNC 5901 usable.
 If you're using a recent version of Windows PowerShell, an SSH server is included so you can use SSH commands on the command line.
-For more information, see [SSH tunneling](#power-vs-aix-nw-ssh_tunneling).
+For more information, see [SSH tunneling](#ssh_tunneling-aix).

 #### Common problems and solutions
-{: #power-vs-aix-nw-common_issues}
+{: #common_issues}
 Here are some common issues that occur with Software Provisioning Manager:
 * Capacity of the `/tmp` directory during the pre-flight checks.
 The recommendation is at least 5 GB.
 * Make sure that there's at least 32 GB of paging space.
 This can be adjusted after the AIX server is installed with the required database and applications.
 The recommendation is to run the required workload and tune the I/O resources.